What Does the Academy Do?

 Certify individuals who have demonstrated competence as practitioners and educators of the Orton-Gillingham Approach.

 Accredit programs that train Orton-Gillingham practitioners and educators.

-Sponsor, promote and undertake research relevant to Orton-Gillingham instruction and disseminate the results of such research.
+Sponsor and promote research relevant to Orton-Gillingham instruction and disseminate the results of such research.

 Promote public awareness of the needs of children and adults with dyslexia and of the Orton-Gillingham Approach for the treatment of dyslexia.